-The database builds upon a set of statements (see below) developed by the EBU Rights Commission.
+The database builds upon a set of article statements (see below) developed by EBU.
 The statements define the needs and characteristics of blind and partially sighted people in relation to the relevant UN Convention articles.
-15 draft statements have been prepared and fed into the database.
+Statements have been prepared for 15 articles.
 Each of these has the same structure:

 - Read the Concluding observations on the initial report of the European Union from the UN Committee on the Rights of Persons with Disabilities (word doc)

-- The European Disability Forum has published its Alternative Report to the UN Committee on the Rights of Persons with Disabilities.
+- The European Disability Forum has published its Alternative Report to the UN Committee on the Rights of Persons with Disabilities (External link) .